Thieves Posing As Workers Targeting Elderly North Side Residents

 Minarik said the man claimed there was a leak inside his Roscoe Village home and asked him to check something under the sink.
 Minarik let him into his home.

-When Minarik’s wife came home, her jewelry box was open and some of her favorite jewlery was gone.
+When Minarik’s wife came home, her jewelry box was open, and some of her favorite jewelry was gone.

-“He must have had a fella come in the back because I’m watching all the time and I didn’t see nobody come in,” Minarik said.
+“He must have had a fella come in the back because I’m watching all the time, and I didn’t see nobody come in,” Minarik said.

 Police said since Feb.
-8, they’ve investigated similar reports on west Peterson Avenue, west Wilson Avenue, north Hamlin Avenue and north Ravenswood Avenue.
+8 they’ve investigated similar reports on West Peterson Avenue, West Wilson Avenue, North Hamlin Avenue and North Ravenswood Avenue.

 The Chicago Police Department said, in some cases, the men used force to get inside or to get away with the victim’s property.